quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/overview.md

 var sched = scheduleFactory.GetScheduler();

-// Tell quartz to schedule the job using our trigger await sched.ScheduleJob(job, trigger);
+// Tell Quartz to schedule the job using our trigger await sched.ScheduleJob(job, trigger);
 ```